Pwd9000-ML/blog-devto/posts/Azure-Private-Endpoint-Logic-App/Azure-Private-Endpoint-Logic-App.md

 ## Creating an Azure Logic app (Single-tenant)?

-Now that we have everything in place we will crate our logic app.
-Navigate to the Azure portal and go to the resource group we created and create a new `Logic app (Standard)` resource.
+Now that we have everything in place we will create our logic app.
+Navigate to the Azure portal and go to the resource group we created and create a new **Logic app (Standard)** resource.

 ![CreateLogicApp](./assets/CreateLogicApp.png)

-Under the `Basics` blade, add the following **Instance Details:**
+Under the **Basics** blade, add the following **Instance Details:**

 | Name            | Value               |
 | --------------- | ------------------- |